drklrd/osm-api-explorer/README.md

 # OSM API Explorer

 This is a simple tool to explore OSM API.
 This uses osm-auth (https://github.com/osmlab/osm-auth) for OSM authentication.
 The editor used is the Ace-editor(https://ace.c9.io/).
+This uses OSM dev server as a testing environment to prevent unnecessary data/modification on LIVE server.
+The account used for OSM LIVE server and DEV server are different.
+You need to have a DEV server account for this tool.
+If you don't have DEV server account, create one by visiting http://master.apis.dev.openstreetmap.org/

 # LIVE Demo